jupiter0fire/OoTMMR_tracker_pack/README.md

 ## Usage

 - Install [EmoTracker](https://emotracker.net/download/).
-- [Download the current tracker pack version](https://github.com/jupiter0fire/OoTMMR_tracker_pack/releases/latest/download/OoTMMR_tracker_pack.zip) from [releases](https://github.com/jupiter0fire/OoTMMR_tracker_pack/releases) and place the `OoTMMR_tracker_pack.zip` in the "packs" subfolder in your `[user]/Documents/EmoTracker` folder.
-If you have not used EmoTracker before, it is safe to manually create the "packs" folder.
+- Download the current tracker pack version from EmoTracker's package manager (cloud symbol) in the "Others" section at the bottom.
 - Open EmoTracker and select "OotMM Randomizer" under `"Installed Packages" -> "Others"` in the settings menu.

 Green markings indicate that a check is logically reachable.
 Yellow markings mean that the check is reachable with a trick that is not enabled in the settings.
 Orange markings indicate that at a location some checks are reachable and others are not.